 If you’d like to welcome your guests with a basket of goodies, a personal note, and a wedding weekend outline, have the hotel deliver to the rooms upon check-in.
 Fill them with local items like snacks and fruit, wine and bubbly, or any other token you’d like.
 It's all to say how happy you are that they made the journey to celebrate with you.

 You've decided on a spectacular wedding location.
-Now it’s time to read up on some helpful destination wedding planning tips.
+Now it’s time to read up on some helpful destination wedding planning tips that will help keep your budget in check.

 Manage your guest list.